pasytchangwa/Math/README.md

 - Read a random math-related quote.

 The aim of this project is to learn how to use React.

+# Project online link

+[Click here](https://pasytchangwa.github.io/Math/) to see a sample demo.

 ![Screenshot from 2021-08-19 15-03-33](https://user-images.githubusercontent.com/64914462/130065511-9edafd3b-6137-45d6-9132-2274e9d4e0d8.png)